- Ishan Wijewardana

 Convenient - Book online for a slot that works for you

-Empowering - Everything honestly feels like a spa dayā¦
+Empowering - Everything honestly feels like a spa day as opposed to a checkupā¦

 Comprehensive - Covering a wide variety of systems from skin to metabolic health

-There are various elements parts of this scan:
+There are various elements of this scan:

 1) A unique non-invasive scan

 This scan is not a CT/MRI scan which are sometimes, extreme overkill in preventative health (enter Kim Kardashianās Prenuvo).
 Neko Health offers a scan that combines High Resolution Imaging and Sensors to create a 360 image of the body, which is then analysed by an AI Software to spin out health insights.
-Iām immediately jumping to a highly technical āairport scannerā as a comparison
+Iām immediately jumping to a highly technical āairport scannerā as a comparison.

 The High Resolution Imaging will take thousands of images of your body, with different things being amplified by different scans.
 For example: